lwdozal/lwdozal.github.io/index.md

-PhD Candidate at the University of Arizona's School of Information.
+PhD Candidate at the University of Arizona's School of Information (iSchool).
 Methods Expert in Network Analysis, Machine Learning, and Data Mining

 ---
 ## Data Science: Projects and Publications